openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 With SEPAL, you can examine your classification and collect additional training data to improve the classification.

 .. figure:: ../_images/workflows/area_estimation/examine_classification_map.png
-    :alt: Examining your change detection map.
+    :alt: Examining your change detection map
     :align: center

-Turn on the imagery for your Classification; pan and zoom around the map.
-Compare your Classification map to the 2015 and 2020 imagery.
+Turn on the imagery for your classification; pan and zoom around the map.
+Compare your classification map to the 2015 and 2020 imagery.
 Where do you see areas that are correct?
 Where do you see areas that are incorrect?
-If your results make sense, and you are happy with them, great!
-Go on to the formal QA/QC in `Module 4`_.
+If your results make sense, and you are happy with them, continue to formal QA/QC in `Module 4`_.

 .. note::

-    if you are not satisfied, collect additional points of training data where you see inaccuracies.
+    If you are not satisfied, collect additional points of training data where you see inaccuracies.
 Then, re-export the classification following the steps in `Section 2.3`_.

 .. _Module 3:

 Image change detection
 ----------------------

 Image change detection allows us to understand differences in the landscape as they appear in satellite images over time.
-There are many questions that change detection methods can help answer, including: “When did deforestation take place?” and “How much forest area has been converted to agriculture in the past 5 years?”
+There are many questions that change detection methods can help answer, including: “When did deforestation take place?” and “How much forest area has been converted to agriculture in the past five years?”

 Most methods for change detection use algorithms supported by statistical methods to extract and compare information in the satellite images.
 To conduct change detection, we need multiple mosaics or images, each one representing a point in time.

-In this section of SEPAL documentation, we will describe how to detect change between two dates using a simple model (Note: this theory can be expanded to include more dates as well).
-In addition, we'll describe time-series analysis, which generally looks at longer periods of time.
+In this section of SEPAL documentation, we will describe how to detect change between two dates using a simple model (note: this theory can be expanded to include more dates as well).
+In addition, we'll describe time series analysis, which generally looks at longer periods of time.

 The objective of this module is to become associated with methods of detecting change for an AOI using the SEPAL platform.
 We will build upon and incorporate what we have covered in the previous modules, including: creating mosaics, creating training samples, and classifying imagery.

-This module is split into two exercises.
-The first addresses change detection using two dates; the second demonstrates more advanced methods using time series analysis with the BFAST algorithm and LandTrendr.
+This module is split into two exercises: the first addresses change detection using two dates; the second demonstrates more advanced methods using time series analysis with the BFAST algorithm and LandTrendr.

 At the end of this module, you will know how to conduct a two-date change detection in SEPAL, have a basic understanding of the BFAST tool in SEPAL, and be familiar with TimeSync and LandTrendr.

-This module should take you approximately 3 hours to complete.
+This module should take you approximately three hours to complete.

 .. _Section 3.1: